dragonflydb/documentation/docs/managing-dragonfly/operator/prometheus-guide.md

 $ kubectl apply -f https://github.com/dragonflydb/dragonfly-operator/blob/main/monitoring/promClusterBinding.yaml
 ```

-This will allow prometheus to scrape data from dragonfly resources.
+This will allow Prometheus to scrape data from Dragonfly resources.
 Run the below
-command to create a Prometheus pod named `prometheus-prometheus-0`.
+command to create the Prometheus object.
+It will create a pod named `prometheus-prometheus-0`.

 ```
 $ kubectl apply -f https://github.com/dragonflydb/dragonfly-operator/blob/main/monitoring/prometheus-config.yaml
 ```

-You can also create a service that points to the prometheus pod.
+You can also create a service that points to the Prometheus pod.

 ```
 $ kubectl apply -f https://github.com/dragonflydb/dragonfly-operator/blob/main/monitoring/prometheus-service.yaml
 ```

-You can run `kubectl get all` to check if all the resources has successfully
+Run `kubectl get all` to check if all the resources have successfully been created.
-created.

 ```
 $ kubectl get all